 In preparation for a 277-lot subdivision of an 860-acre property near Red River, New Mexico, a geohydrologic study including drilling four test wells and three pumping tests was conducted.

 The conclusions from the model and pumping test results indicate that the wells are capable of producing the required water for the proposed subdivision.
-After 40 years the predicted drawdown in the water table approximately 1 mile away is 2 feet or less.
+After 40 years the predicted drawdown in the water table extended approximately one mile from test sites and created a change in head of two feet or less.

 The model predicted that the groundwater diversions will effectively dry up the majority of the springs on the property and would have a significant effect on the Moreno Creek.

-Model grid of predicted draw down from wells completed into fractured crystalline rocks.
-The model is also used to predict depletion effects on Moreno Creek.
+Model grid of predicted drawdown from wells completed into fractured crystalline rocks.
+The model was also used to predict depletion effects on Moreno Creek.

-Hodgins, M., Lazarus, J., Chudnoff, M., 2002, Groundwater-Surface Water Communication in Fractured Crystalline Bedrock Aquifer Near Red River Pass, Colfax County, New Mexico: In: Fractured-Rock Aquifers 2002, March 13-15, 2002 National Ground Water Association, Denver, Colorado.
+Hodgins, M., Lazarus, J., Chudnoff, M., 2002, Groundwater Surface Water Communication in Fractured Crystalline Bedrock Aquifer Near Red River Pass, Colfax County, New Mexico, Fractured-Rock Aquifers 2002, March 13-15, 2002 National Ground Water Association, Denver, Colorado.